 Each member of ASAP keeps accurate, careful records of the animals that arrive and leave from our shelters.
 Those statistics help us chart our progress in saving the lives of animals in our community.

-In Washington County we are proud that our adoption rates far exceed national averages--and are getting better every year that we've been keeping these statistics.
+In Washington County we are proud that our live release rates far exceed national averages.